nerc-project/nerc-docs/docs/openstack/decommission/decommission-openstack-resources.md

 After approval, kindly review and verify that the quotas are accurately reflected in your [resource allocation](https://coldfront.mss.mghpcc.org/allocation/) and [OpenStack project](https://stack.nerc.mghpcc.org/).
-Please ensure that the approved quota values are accurately displayed.
+Please ensure that the approved quota values are accurately displayed as [explained here](#review-your-openstack-dashboard).

 ### Review your Block Storage(Volume/Cinder) Quota